 Children must be 5 years old by September 1 in order to enroll in kindergarten.
 Every child who is 5 years old by September 1 must be enrolled in a kindergarten or alternate program approved by the Maryland State Department of Education or have an approved waiver.
-Refer to www.hcpss.org/enroll/ for more information.

-Children who turn 5 between September 2 and October 13 may be eligible for early admission.
-Please visit www.hcpss.org/enroll/early-admission/ for more information.
+Children who turn five between September 2 and October 13 may be eligible for early admission.
+Please visit hcpss.org/enroll/early-admission for more information.